 Lindsay Krasna's Commitment to Anti-Racism

 As a white dietitian and private practice owner working in the fields of dietetics, eating disorders and mental health, taking an actively anti-racist approach to my work is important to me.
 It's important because the more I've been learning about how exactly white supremacy shows up, and the racist history of the United States healthcare system as a whole, the more I see how institutional racism and status quo approaches to treatment both unfairly advantage people who look like me while simultaneously harming communities or color (and marginalized communities in general).
-I don't want to participate in that any longer.
 I want to advocate for and be a part of something different.
 I want to take an approach to my work that respects the humanity of BIPOC (Black, Indigenous & People of Color) and other marginalized communities.

 I am committed to taking intentional, consistent and proactive actions that align with racial justice and improving access to affirming, culturally inclusive care.
 I aim to infuse an anti-racist lens into each dimension of my clinical work, collegial collaborations, and our practice's team culture.
-This includes, but is not limited to, acknowledging and challenging the ways my white privilege and racial biases show up.
+This includes acknowledging and challenging the ways racism and white privilege show up in myself.
 It includes shining a light on the racist roots of fat phobia, oppressive body ideals, and diet culture messages that have infiltrated our healthcare system.
-It also includes being open to feedback when I've done something problematic and seeking to repair the harm.
+It also includes being open to the gift of feedback, seeking to repair harm without centering myself when I've done something problematic, and fighting the urge to prioritize my own comfort in race-related conversations.

 Some of the other specific actions I've been taking with the aforementioned commitment in mind include: